wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.5.1 =
+*   Fixed bug: Code was added to handle keeping your settings while adding new features and field options.
+This temporarily showed your updates, but then on next view of config page, the settings were back to default.
+The recursive merge of old and new settings was defaulting the wrong way.
+Looks like it is fixed on my system.
+Please let me know asap if anyone still experiences problems.

 = Version 2.5 =
 *   Timezone bug corrected - should now pickup timezone correctly - Order of global timezone priority for display of events is 1 query url, 2 shortcode, 3 the wordpress timezone or offset.
 *   fixed widget parameter funny - (note cannot override widget from query line, only calendar page can be overridden.)